Historical account and ultra-simple proofs of Descartes's rule of signs, De Gua, Fourier, and Budan's rule

-Indeed a pair of two contiguous coefficients is either in alternation or in permanence of signs.
-On the other hand, if §P§ is lacunary, then according to our convention, outlined above, a block of contiguous coefficients of the form §a_i,0,0,\ldots,0,a_j§ (with §a_ia_j\ne 0§) contributes at the most one alternation and one permanence.
-Since any such block contains at least §3§ coefficients (and therefore at least two pairs of contiguous coefficients), the sum of the numbers of alternations and permanences of §P§ is not larger than the overall number of pairs of contiguous (and not trailing) coefficients in §P§.
+Indeed a pair of two successive coefficients is either in alternation or in permanence of signs.
+On the other hand, if §P§ is lacunary, then according to our convention, outlined above, a block of successive coefficients of the form §a_i,0,0,\ldots,0,a_j§ (with §a_ia_j\ne 0§) contributes at the most one alternation and one permanence.
+Since any such block contains at least §3§ coefficients (and therefore at least two pairs of successive coefficients), the sum of the numbers of alternations and permanences of §P§ is not larger than the overall number of pairs of successive (and not trailing) coefficients in §P§.
 In other words, it is not larger than §\deg(P)-z^0(P)§: